 1962 – All Change for Daytona

-In 1962, Rolex became the official timekeeper of the Daytona Speedway and this marked the start of big things for the Cosmograph, even though it took a while to build momentum.
+In 1962, Rolex became the official timekeeper of the Daytona Speedway this marked the start of big things for the Cosmograph, even though it took a while to build momentum.
 The black-dial Cosmograph ref.
-6239 is one of the first to note the Cosmograph model name under the 12 o’clock logo and also the first to have the exotic dial, which became known as the ‘Paul Newman’ dial.
-Exotic dials could have included ‘Daytona’ in red text as well as Art Deco-style Arabic indices and dot markers.
+6239 is one of the first to note the Cosmograph model name under the 12 o’clock logo also the first to have the exotic dial, which became known as the ‘Paul Newman’ dial.
+Exotic dials could have included ‘Daytona’ in red text as well as Art Deco-style Arabic indices dot markers.
 While ref.
-6239 is the model that Paul Newman wore, other references produced after the 6239 have also have been said to have Paul Newman dials and can attract five figures or more.
+6239 is the model that Paul Newman wore, other references produced after the 6239 Paul Newman dials can attract five figures or more.

 Daytona In The 70s

 Ref.
 6262, produced in 1970/1, is very rare can command resale prices of over £100,000.
 Sometimes, mis-stamped on the back as 6239 when Rolex reused old cases, the production term was startlingly brief making the 6262 something of a rarity.
 The ref.
 6264 is equally rare, with only 1,700 made in steel.
 Produced for only 3 years, the 6262 is valued at six figures.

 By the 1980s, watchmakers all over the world were dealing with the threat from quartz watches.
 Rolex took on the technology of the time by slowing things down with a self-winding Zenith El Primero movement.
 The idea was to reduced 36,600 vph down to 28,800 vph so that it would boost the power reserve.
 Naming the calibre 4040, this movement sought to build greater lengths of time in between services, in order to compete with quartz watches.
 The 4040 is also a COSC-certified chronometer, with Rolex boosting the case size up to 40mm.